 - November 17, 2015

 Most people have heard of dental crowns – they’re one of the most common restorations in the industry.
-Dental crowns are used for a variety of purposes but all come back to one thing: protecting a tooth and giving it a lifelike restoration.
+There are several reasons to get a dental crown, but it usually comes back to one thing: protecting a tooth and giving it a lifelike restoration.

 At Shorewood Family Dental Care we use our crowns to protect, preserve, restore, and beautify your teeth.
 They can do some wonderful things for your smile and we complied a list of reasons to get a dental crown.